 Wetlands restoration of 100 acres is now complete at the Celery Fields.
-More than 20,000 aquatic plants and trees have been planted, and two boardwalks are being installed (one has been finished at this time).
+More than 200,000 aquatic plants and trees have been planted, and two boardwalks have been installed, one off Palmer Blvd and the other off Raymond Road which borders the southeastern cell.
 This project will add additional walking and biking trails, fishing, kayaking, and wildlife viewing for the entire community.
 Sarasota Audubon’s plan to build a nature center has been timed to coincide with this restoration.

 Background of the Celery Fields

-Sarasota County, recognizing the importance of the Celery Fields as a food and habitat source to a wide variety of birds, worked with Sarasota Audubon to restore 80+ acres in the Southern Cells into a more traditional wetland.
+Sarasota County, recognizing the importance of the Celery Fields as a food and habitat source to a wide variety of birds and other wildlife, worked with Sarasota Audubon to restore 100+ acres in the Southern Cells into a more traditional wetland.
+The County also constructed two boardwalks: one on Palmer Blvd and the other on Raymond Rd.
+Both boardwalks provide excellent opportunities for wildlife watching.

 Historically the area was a sawgrass marsh and evidence of early native settlement has been found.
 The site is also rich in paleontological artifacts.
 A history of the Celery Fields can be found below.